-Arts and creative experiences for young artists in high risk and unstable situation gives them a voice.
+Arts and creative experiences help youth develop their own unique voices and creativity.
 Art programs lead by professional artists at local schools, youth shelters, recovery programs, and correctional facilities allow young artists to engage with art for personal exploration.
 They learn to express their identity and communicate their experiences in an artistic way that removes stigma and breaks out of social isolation for healing and rebuilding toward stability.

-The Arts Center Youth Art Education program works with over 3,500 children per year who would otherwise not have access to art opportunities.
-Many come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.
+The Arts Center’s Young Artist Program works with over 3,500 children per year who would otherwise not have access to art opportunities.
+Some come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.

 Arts experiences designed for specifically for these youth in ceramics, sculpture, drawing, dance, music, poetry, theater, painting, and fiber arts.
-If you are interested in teaching for our at-risk programming, or would like more information, email Jen Cornelius, Integrated Arts Education and Outreach Coordinator.
+If you are interested in teaching for our at-risk programming, or would like more information, email Jen Cornelius, Arts Integration Director.

 Examples of engaging youth with creative experiences: